-- Because more time is needed to accurately conduct the mathematical analysis used to determine the cut score, final scores will be released to candidates no more than four weeks after the Subspecialty Certifying Examination.
+- The Multi-Facet Rasch Model is a statistical model requiring analysis of data.
+Because more time is needed to accurately conduct the mathematical analysis used to determine the cut score, final scores will be released to candidates no more than four weeks after the Subspecialty Certifying Examination.

 If you have questions not answered here, please send an email to email@example.com.
 Please allow 48 hours for responses.